11eerrrdd11/recommendations-ai/README.md

         - [x] add-to-list (not available for Hexxee)
         - [x] remove-from-list (not available for Hexxee)
     - [x] Hide API key from browsers with restricted cloud function
-- [ ] Hexxee phase 2
-    - [ ] Create recommended for you section
-    - [ ] Create others you may like section
-    - [ ] Create frequently bought together section
-    - [ ] Train all 3 model types
-    - [ ] Render recommendations in 3 places in theme
-    - [ ] Toggle UI depending on optimizely experiment
 - [ ] Minimum public application requirements
     - [ ] When app installed, add client info to firestore
     - [ ] Move all client-side tracking code out of liquid files and into javascript functions